Psyfio/Pi_Sensors/README.md

 # Pi_Sensors

-This is a Python script for displaying ambient Temperature, ambient Humidity and SoC Temperature Hardware used is Sparkfun's BME280 Qwiic sensor and the Micro OLED Breakout board
+This is a Python script for displaying ambient Temperature, ambient Humidity and SoC Temperature on a small OLED screen Hardware used is Sparkfun's BME280 Qwiic sensor and the Micro OLED Breakout board

 This has been tested on the Raspberry Pi 3B+